kevinwjin/rosalind-problems/README.md

-# rosalind-problems
+# Rosalind Problems
-Responses to problems provided by Rosalind, a bioinformatics learning platform.
+Responses, implemented in Jupyter Notebook, to problems provided by [Rosalind](https://rosalind.info/), a bioinformatics learning platform.
+For the purpose of self-learning and career preparation.